 Are There Waitlists?

 There could be a waitlist for participation in the Money Follows the Person program.
-This could be due to lack of funding or lack of a home and community based services waiver slot.
-HCBS Medicaid waivers are not entitlement programs, which means there are a limited number of participant slots.
-On the contrary, the regular state Medicaid plan is not an entitlement program and all persons who meet the eligibility requirements are able to receiver services.
+This could be due to lack of funding or lack of a home and community based services waiver slot, through which home and community based services are often received.
+HCBS Medicaid waivers are not entitlement programs.
+This means there are a limited number of participant slots.
+On the contrary, the regular state Medicaid plan is an entitlement program and all persons who meet the eligibility requirements are able to receive services.
 To inquire about a wait list in the state in which one resides, contact the MFP Program Director in that state.

 Program Benefits of Money Follows the Person Programs

-Available benefits via Money Follows the Person are not identical in all states.
-However, transitioning from a Medicaid-funded institutional setting to community living and providing long-term care services and supports for successful transition is forefront of every MFP program.
+The benefits available via Money Follows the Person are not identical in all states.
+Transitioning from a Medicaid-funded institutional setting to community living and providing long-term care services and supports for successful transition, however, is forefront of every MFP program.

 How Do MFP Programs Work?

-States that participate in Money Follows the Person receive additional federal funding to help cover the cost of home and community based services in the community for the first 365 days after a program participant transitions into community living.
-(Remember, long-term care benefits via MFP are only available for 365 days following the date of transition).
-Let’s back up; all states are required to pay for nursing home care, but they are not required to pay for long-term home and community based services.
-Therefore, Money Follows the Person offers an incentive to the states in the form of federal grants for transition services from a Medicaid-funding nursing home or other institution back into the community, as well as to provide home and community based services to make the transition successful.
+States that participate in Money Follows the Person receive additional federal funding to help cover the cost of home and community based services in the community for the first 365 days following a program participant’s transition to community living.
+To be clear, long-term care benefits via MFP are limited to one year from the date of transition.
+While all states are required to pay for nursing home care, they are not required to pay for long-term home and community based services.
+Money Follows the Person offers an incentive to the states in the form of federal grants to pay for transition services and home and community based services to make the transition successful.

 Following the 365 days of program participation, a state’s Medicaid program must continue to provide home and community based services via the state’s other available Medicaid programs (either a HCBS waiver or the state’s regular Medicaid plan), given the MFP recipient continues to meet Medicaid’s eligibility criteria.